Low prices and Trump's trade war are pushing these Northwest farmers to the brink

 The anxiety is palpable out here.
 Just over the state line in Oregon, Paul Reed and his family are trying to ride it out and stay upbeat.

-Reed is only twenty years old.
-He's just finishing an associate's degree in crop management at Blue Mountain Community College in nearby Pendleton, Oregon.
-He'll be the 4th generation running his family's farm when his uncle retires.
+Reed is only 20 years old.
+He's just finishing an associate degree in crop management at Blue Mountain Community College in nearby Pendleton, Ore.
+He'll be the fourth generation running his family's farm when his uncle retires.

 "Yeah it's hard, I mean, everyone tells me you're going in at the worst time," Reed says.
 "It's probably true, but if we've been able to do it for as long as we have — gotta have hope."